Frequently Asked Questions

 Because this is a reference result from ESR, it is likely that the case has already been created, because it should have been notified by the diagnostic lab and/or a health practitioner.
 If you do have a reference result without a diagnostic result, attach the eNotification from ESR then set the status of the case to ‘Not a case’.
 If a case for the person does not exist, process the eNotification and set the status of the newly created case to ‘Not a case’.
 This way, if a late notification does arrive from the diagnostic lab or GP, you will have the ESR negative result attached to the case.

-The most current case definitions for all notifiable diseases can be found on the Ministry of Health CD Manual (https://www.health.govt.nz/publication/communicable-disease-control-manual).
+The most current case definitions for all notifiable diseases can be found in the Health New Zealand CD Manual https://www.tewhatuora.govt.nz/for-health-professionals/clinical-guidance/communicable-disease-control-manual.
 Remember your PHS Medical Officers of Health will often be able to help with understanding the case definition and classifying a case.

 If you wish to remove a radio button selection from a case and outbreak form, you can do so by selecting the radio button you want to deselect, clicking Ctrl+Delete and saving the form.